Why is keyboarding important?

 Some fortunate individuals have the chance to learn keyboarding at school or at home.
 It may be part of a computer science course or introduced as a separate skill to prepare students for further education or online exams.

-They build self-esteem and self-confidence as they receive automated feedback and proceed through the course at a pace that is right for them.
-Everyone can learn this way, but for students with learning differences the immediate success they experience, where they perhaps have struggled in the past, can have a remarkable effect on self-esteem and confidence as a learner.
+Learners build self-esteem and self-confidence as they receive automated feedback and proceed through the course at a pace that is right for them.
+Everyone can learn this way, but for students with learning differences, the immediate success they experience can have a remarkable effect on self-esteem and confidence as a learner.

 Interested in reading more about keyboarding?
 Visit these articles on the home row keys, correct finger placement for typing, how long does it take to learn touch typing and typing tips for beginners.